-The Rent Component is generated only for cases where the answer to TN\Q01 ("Is this dwelling owned by a member of this household?") in the Household Component is "No".
+The Rent Component is generated only for cases where the answer to TN\Q01 ("Is this dwelling owned by a member of this household?") in the Household Component is "No", and province/territory is not Yukon Territory, Northwest Territories or Nunavut.

+RRF\R01

-- RRF\R01 The next few questions are about your rent.
-The information collected is used to calculate the rent portion of the Consumer Price Index. - RM\Q01 If rent information exists from the previous month, go to RM\Q04 If dwelling type is not "Low-rise apartment" and not "High-rise apartment", go to RM\Q02 On which floor do you live? - RM\Q02 To the best of your knowledge, how old is your building? - RM\Q03 How many bedrooms are there in your dwelling? - RM\Q04 This month, is the rent for your dwelling subsidized by government or an employer, or a relative?
+The next few questions are about your rent.
+The information collected is used to calculate the rent portion of the Consumer Price Index.

+If rent information exists from the previous month, go to RM\Q04 If dwelling type is not "Low-rise apartment" and not "High-rise apartment", go to RM\Q02 On which floor do you live?

+To the best of your knowledge, how old is your building?

+How many bedrooms are there in your dwelling?

-If yes, go to RM\Q04A
+This month, is the rent for your dwelling subsidized by government or an employer, or a relative?
+If yes, go to RM\Q04A If no, go to RM\Q05

-If no, go to RM Q05 - RM\Q04A In what manner is the rent for your dwelling subsidized? - RM\Q05 This month, is the rent for your dwelling applied to both living and business accommodation?
+In what manner is the rent for your dwelling subsidized?

+This month, is the rent for your dwelling applied to both living and business accommodation?
 If yes, go to RM\Q05A If no, go to RM\Q06

-- RM\Q05A Does the business affect the amount of rent paid? - RM\Q06 How much is the total monthly rent for your dwelling?
+Does the business affect the amount of rent paid?

-If \$0, go to RM\Q07
+How much is the total monthly rent for your dwelling?
+If \$0, go to RM\Q07 If >\$0, go to RM\Q08

-If >\$0, go to RM\Q08 - RM\Q07 What is the reason that the rent is \$0?

-If RM\Q04=yes, go to end of Rent
+What is the reason that the rent is \$0?
+If RM\Q04=yes, go to end of Rent Component

-Component

-- Component

-RM\Q08

-If rent information does not exist from the previous month, go to RM\Q09B

-If there has been a complete change in household membership, go to RM\Q09B

-If RM\Q04=yes, go to RM\Q09B

-Since last month, have there been any changes in the amount of rent paid?

-If yes, go to RM\Q08A

-If no, go to RM\Q09B
+If rent information does not exist from the previous month, go to RM\Q09B If there has been a complete change in household membership, go to RM\Q09B If RM\Q04=yes, go to RM\Q09B Since last month, have there been any changes in the amount of rent paid?
+If yes, go to RM\Q08A If no, go to RM\Q09B

-RM\Q08A What is the reason for the change in rent since last month?
+What is the reason for the change in rent since last month?
 Mark all that apply.

+RM\Q09B
-RM\Q09B If dwelling type is not "Low-rise apartment" and not "High-rise apartment", go to RM\Q14 If rent information exists from the previous month and there has not been a complete change in household membership, go to RM\Q09S

-Does this month's rent include parking facilities?
+If dwelling type is not "Low-rise apartment" and not "High-rise apartment", go to RM\Q14 If rent information exists from the previous month and there has not been a complete change in household membership, go to RM\Q09S Does this month's rent include parking facilities?
+If yes, go to RM\Q10 If no, go to RM\Q14